-I’ve written this article to specifically discuss some of the research that guides what we know about pronation of the foot, and in doing so facilitate the conclusion that the term “overpronation” is neither accurate, descriptive nor meaningful.
+I’ve written this article specifically to discuss some of the research that guides what we know about pronation of the foot, and in doing so facilitate the conclusion that the term “overpronation” is neither accurate, descriptive nor meaningful.

 Pronation of the foot is simply a description of a normal joint movement.
 Whilst this article is referring to this motion in the lower limb, it is worth remembering that pronation is not isolated to the lower limb; the upper limb can of course also pronate – this occurs at the distal radioulnar joint in the wrist (when checking your watch to see what the time is for example).